E3

 Possible Causes

-Open or shorted defrost thermistor, Thermistor wiring harness damaged, Poor connection at main control board, Failed control board input for defrost sensor
+Open or shorted defrost thermistor, Damaged thermistor wiring harness, Poor connection at the main control board, Failed control board input for the defrost sensor

 How to Fix / Troubleshooting